JuliaLang/www.julialang.org/blog/2013-03-30-julia-tutorial-MIT.md

 @def title = "Videos from the Julia tutorial at MIT"
 @def authors = """<a href="http://github.com/ViralBShah/">Viral B. Shah</a>"""

-# Videos from the Julia tutorial at MIT

 We held a two day Julia tutorial at MIT in January 2013, which included 10 sessions.
 [MIT Open Courseware](http://ocw.mit.edu/) and [MIT-X](http://www.mitx.org/) graciously provided support for recording of these lectures, so that the wider Julia community can benefit from these sessions.